 3. Adding value

-Whether curing meats, making chutneys or knitting with your wool, a few extra steps can turn basic produce into high value ‘hand crafted’ items.
+Whether you're curing meats, making chutneys or knitting with your wool, a few extra steps can turn basic produce into high value ‘hand crafted’ items.

 Another advantage can be an extended shelf life.
 While items like soft fruits and berries can be great sellers, they are also quick to spoil.
 Preserving these can give you a healthy stock of produce to use or sell throughout the year.